Harshpatel2910/LDPC--CODES/README.md

 4> Soft decision decoding in Binary Erasure  Channel

-I write all this codes int C++17 language.
+I write all this codes in C++17 language.